atomist/automation-client/docs/ProjectOperations.md

 Three higher-level concepts: **reviewers**, **editors** and **generators**, make it easier to work with project content, performing cloning and git updates automatically.

+Microgrammar support
-Microgrammar support allows sophisticated parsing and updates with clean diffs.
+allows sophisticated parsing and updates with clean diffs.
+[Path expression](PathExpressions.md) support makes it possible to drill into the structure of files within projects in a consistent way, using a variety of grammars.

 ## Project and File Interface Concepts: Sync, Async and Scripting